Our Team

 Title he is most proud of: “Dad”

-Favorite Crossfit workout: Cindy and Fran
+Favorite workout: Cindy and Fran

 Favorite lift: Sumo DL or hang cleans